colonha/nexusapiservice/README.md

 Features
 --------

-List the key features of the API, such as:
+Key features of the API include:

 *   Retrieving a list of services from the database.
     *  with options for filtering and pagination.